abhishek-kumar-code/Redfish_Public/Specification.md

 [References](#reference-properties) to other resources are represented by the links property on the resource.

-The links property shall be named "Links" and shall contain a property for each reference property defined in the Redfish Schema for that type.
+The links property shall be named "Links" and shall contain a property for each [non-contained](#containd-resources) [reference property](#reference-properties) defined in the Redfish Schema for that type.
 For single-valued reference properties, the value of the property shall be the [single related resource id](#reference-to-a-single-related-resource).
 For collection-valued reference properties, the value of the property shall be the [array of related resource ids](#array-of-references-to-related-resources).

 The links property shall also include an [Oem property](#oem-property) for navigating vendor-specific links.